-By and large, it’s more complicated and expensive to copy and reproduce a biologic than to duplicate simpler medications like Advil for example, which has smaller molecules.
+By and large, it’s more complicated and expensive to reproduce a biologic than to duplicate simpler medications like Advil for example, which has smaller molecules.
 This has discouraged competitors of the major insulin manufacturers from entering the market.
 As John Rowley of the advocacy organization T1D International puts it, “They have to spend almost the same amount of money to produce a biosimilar as they would a novel drug.”

 Another hurdle has been the FDA’s approval process for biosimilars and follow-ons, which is more elaborate and demanding than the process used to approve simpler generic medications.
 That’s true even though Congress created an “abbreviated approval pathway” in 2009 when it passed the

 On March 23, 2020, the